 I suspect that a really long walk can substitute for an endurance run — say, for example, several hours on the golf course!
 That’s only a theory, of course.
 But it sure sounds good.

 Anytime you really don’t feel like focusing on speed or endurance, do a quality run instead.
 If you don’t feel like pushing yourself, that’s your body telling you it hasn’t fully recovered from the last session.
 Listen to it!
 Be kind to yourself.
 Keep it fun, and you’ll keep it going.

-For more tips on scheduling your training sessions, see Scheduling Your Workouts.
+For more tips on scheduling your training sessions, see Sequencing and Scheduling for Maximally Productive Workouts.